StemVibrations/STEM/docs/tutorial2.rst

     model.add_boundary_condition_on_plane([(0, 0, 50), (5, 0, 50), (5, 1, 50)],
                                           roller_displacement_parameters, "sides_roler_z=50")

-Alternatively, the boundary conditions can also be added by geometry ids.
+Alternatively, the boundary conditions can also be added by geometry IDs.

-The roller boundary condition is active in the y-direction, meaning that the The boundary conditions are added to the model on the edge surfaces, i.e. the boundary conditions are applied to a list of surface ids (which can be visualised using: "model.show_geometry(show_surface_ids=True)")  with the corresponding dimension, "2".
+The roller boundary condition is active in the y-direction, meaning that the boundary conditions are added to the model on the edge surfaces, i.e. the boundary conditions are applied to a list of surface IDs (which can be visualised using: "model.show_geometry(show_surface_ids=True)")  with the corresponding dimension, "2".